miklevin/MikeLev.in/_posts/2025-01-01-rubber-ducking-with-llm.md

 ---

-Alright, and now for the final piece for full context.
+**Me**: Alright, and now for the final piece for full context.
 You've seen the BridgeFlow example for the LLM dialogue.
 You've seen TenCardFlow for a pure Unix pipe parallel in HTMX.
 And now here's LinkGraphFlow which ties a lot together.
 It still has a bit of polishing to do, but the important thing I want you to see